Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

 Salt Content In Celery

-One concern regarding celery for dogs is its salt content.
-Although meager when compared to a lot of the junk food we humans eat, the amount of salt in celery is astonishing compared to other vegetables.
+One concern regarding celery is its salt content.
+Although meagre compared to a lot of the junk food we humans eat, the amount of salt in celery is astonishing compared to other vegetables.

 Celery Choking Hazard

+As we mentioned at the beginning of the article, another concern is choking, especially with small dogs.
 Celery is firm and fibrous and can pose a choking hazard for dogs when served in large chunks.
-The best practice is to chop up the celery into small, bite-size pieces before feeding any to your pooch.
+The best practice is to chop up the celery into small, bite-sized pieces before feeding any to your pooch.

 Can Dogs Eat Cooked Celery?

 There’s really no benefit to cooking vegetables, like celery, for dogs’ consumption.
 The only real perk is that cooked celery may be softer and easier for small dogs to eat.
 Both cooked and raw celery is safe for dogs to eat.